 - The Kent Test is unreliable, unscientific, and labels children in a way that is not helpful to their future ambitions.
 No child can be judged accurately in a test at age ten or eleven.
 Dividing children into ‘winners’ and ‘losers’ and creating two school pathways is unnecessary and harmful.
 The Kent Test supports a belief that ability is fixed; we believe this is untrue and a combination of high quality education and hard work can enable any child to achieve academic success.

 - Academic selection reduces parental choice and the chance of an excellent education for the majority of Kent children.
-Of the 32 grammar schools in Kent, 8 are rated ‘Good’ and 24 ‘Outstanding’ by Ofsted.
-Of the 67 non-selective schools, only 4 are ‘Outstanding’ 46 rated ‘Good’ and 17 require improvement or inadequate.
-It is clear that a Kent Test pass gives a child greater opportunity to attend a good or outstanding school, while a Kent Test fail dooms a quarter of our children to a place in a poor school.
+A Kent Test pass gives a child greater opportunity to attend a good or outstanding school, and more school choice.
 It is not fair to base a child’s chance of a good school on the results of a test.

 - The system of education operating in Kent is not allowed by law elsewhere in the UK, yet there is no effective democratic way to seek a change to our county’s two-tier education system.
 Local and central government are unwilling to listen to the communities left in limbo by a law change our council chose not to implement long ago.
 We are stuck with the education system no one else wants.